 I just want to walk the dogs.
 Why do I have to go through volunteer training?

 At CVHS a walk isn’t just a walk!
 As many of the dogs in our care have minimal or no training, we use walking time to train and socialize our canine residents to prepare them for their adoptive homes.
-Walking dogs at CVHS requires an understanding of canine body language, training, and safety procedures and protocols.
+Walking dogs at CVHS requires an understanding of canine body language, force-free training, and safety procedures and protocols.
 Volunteers wishing to walk dogs must commit to further training and education to ensure everyone’s safety and well-being.